-The LUT/MCC operator will inform the associated MCC by the quickest possible means, followed by a written confirmation when an estimate of the duration of the downtime is available.
+LUT/MCC operator will inform the associated MCC by the quickest possible means, followed by a written confirmation when an estimate of the duration of the downtime is available.
 The MCC will immediately inform the other MCCs.

 In the case of complete failure of the FMCC or in case of circumstances outside one's control, the SPMCC will assume the duties of the FMCC.
-SPMCC will send validated Cospas-Sarsat alert data, within the FMCC service area and/or within other areas to designated SPOCS or RCCs.
+SPMCC will send validated Cospas-Sarsat alert data, within the FMCC and/or other MCC service areas to designated SPOCs or RCCs.
+All validated Cospas-Sarsat alert data within the Central DDR service area will be directly transmitted to the Central DDR destination MCC.